ZhiwenShao/JAANet/README.md

 }
 ```

-## Updating
+## PyTorch Version
-More details will be updated, and the Pytorch version will be made available soon
+An extended version of JAA-Net implemented by PyTorch will be made available soon.

 # Acknowledgments
 Code is partially inspired by [DRML](https://github.com/zkl20061823/DRML) and [A-Variation-of-Dice-coefficient-Loss-Caffe-Layer](https://github.com/HolmesShuan/A-Variation-of-Dice-coefficient-Loss-Caffe-Layer)